Frank Kozik: Rock poster art

 After leaving the Air Force, Kozik worked as a doorman at an Austin nightclub, becoming part of the city's underground-rock scene.
 He first gained attention as a self-trained underground artist in the early 1980s, making flyers and posters for Austin punk bands.
 In 1987, he won a local newspaper's "Poster of the Year" for a Butthole Surfers poster he designed, and this encouraged him to continue his work in graphic design.

 In 1991, after having been given the funds to start a silkscreen press by art patrons from California, Kozik began producing silkscreen posters for local bands, which became ubiquitous at music venues and record stores in Austin.
 These posters caught the attention of bands that visited Austin during their tour, who in turn would commission him to produce posters for them, bringing him national fame.
 In December 1993, the Rolling Stone dedicated a three-page article to Kozik's work calling him the "new rock-poster genius".

 According to Josh Homme of Queens of the Stone Age, getting a poster done by Kozik became a "stamp of approval" into the alternative scene.
 Among the bands Kozik made posters for were Green Day, Helmet, the Melvins, Nirvana, the Offspring, Pearl Jam, Queens of the Stone Age, Red Hot Chili Peppers, Soundgarden, and Stone Temple Pilots.
 As Kozik brought renewed interest in the poster as a medium of art, his work influenced other rock poster artists such as Emek, Chuck Sperry, and Coop.
+Alongside Coop, he contributed art to the magazine Answer Me!

 Kozik was also a member of the Stuckism art movement.